welcometohelen/marine_bioacoustic_identifier/README.md

 Despite ample steps to explore locally, the main obstacle to improving a model with these data is increased memory and GPUs.
 External server options were pursued but still did not allow for fitting the entire dataset at once, let alone increasing CNN depth or complexity.
 GPUs were unavailable through multiple providers; and a c5ad.4xlarge instance on AWS repeatedly crashed from OOM while working with even this shallow architecture.
 With increased computing resources, priority steps include:
 1. Double the number of filters in each conv2d layer of the superior model.
+How much mileage can this architecture get just through increasing filter number?
+2. Reprocess the audio with the desired STFT parameters.
+It would be very informative to see if and how much higher resolution input _alone_ leads to model improvement, or if the primary area of focus should be model structure.
+Specific STFT parameters are recommended at the end of [notebook_02](https://github.com/welcometohelen/marine_bioacoustic_identifier/blob/main/notebooks/02_wav_to_spects.ipynb), but this definitely warrants consulting acousticians for more guidance.
-2. Deepen the NN: related literature points to VGG-19, ResNet-50, and AlexNet as deep-layer NNs that have been employed for marine mammal acoustic tasks with better success
+3. Deepen the NN: related literature points to VGG-19, ResNet-50, and AlexNet as deep-layer NNs that have been employed for marine mammal acoustic tasks with better success
     * There are even keras supported versions of [VGG-19](https://keras.io/api/applications/vgg/) and [ResNet-50](https://keras.io/api/applications/resnet/), but they will require significant tuning and/or gridsearching to tailor to spectrograms.
 Though not a pre-existing keras architecture, there are also examples of [how to code AlexNet for tensorflow](https://analyticsindiamag.com/hands-on-guide-to-implementing-alexnet-with-keras-for-multi-class-image-classification/).
-3. Explore the specific STFT parameters recommended at the end of [notebook_02](https://github.com/welcometohelen/marine_bioacoustic_identifier/blob/main/notebooks/02_wav_to_spects.ipynb)